The Tenets of an Authentic Communication Group

 The key to authentic communication is to open our hearts to each other.
 There is something beautiful about openness and vulnerability, whether expressing pain, fear, shame or joy.
 We all have a great need for these vulnerable parts of ourselves to be accepted, and the group support allows these parts to be witnessed and held with compassion.

 Most group members find it in their nature to be loving and compassionate toward someone who reveals pain.
 If you find yourself unable to offer empathy or presence, it’s often because you have deep needs arising that want to be received and held.

-This focus on interactive work means there isn’t much chit chat.
+This focus on interactive work in a T-group means there isn’t much chit chat.
+We deepen connection by focusing on interpersonal group communication.
 Sometimes many people speak at once, and other times the group needs silence to process what has just happened.

 Awareness is the ability to notice what you and others are feeling and needing in the moment.
 Changes in posture, bodily sensations, your breath, your voice, can all serve as indicators that feelings and needs are arising.
 Awareness of the group power dynamics can support a deeper level of authenticity, especially when you are willing to explore unacknowledged advantages of gender, race, class, age, sexual orientation, physical ability and more.